Can I Get Oklahoma Disability Benefits?

 What is My Social Security Oklahoma Disability Benefits Eligibility?

-Based on your work credits, the Social Security Administration calculates the “date last insured” (DLI) to describe the date on which the claimant’s insured status stopped.
-The SSA determines the date last insured based on your payroll and tax records, and if you are found to be disabled after the date last insured, you are not eligible for SSDI.
-Cases in which the date last insured has expired can be very difficult, since the claimant must prove his or her condition in the remote past.
+Based on your work credits, the Social Security Administration calculates the “date last insured” (DLI).
+It describes the date on which the claimant’s insured status stopped.
+The SSA determines the date last insured based on your payroll and tax records.
+If you are found to be disabled after the date last insured, then you are not eligible for SSDI.
+Cases in which the date last insured has expired can be very difficult.
+This is because the claimant must prove his or her condition in the remote past.

-Unlike SSDI, filing for SSI does not require that a person be insured prior to the date of disability.
+Unlike SSDI, filing for SSI does not require that a person had insurance prior to the date of disability.
 However, SSDI payments are generally greater in amount than SSI.
-A person can be eligible for SSI if he or she has never worked, as the SSA bases eligibility on the claimant’s income and assets – not work credits.
-Only those with very low income and very few assets are eligible for SSI, but with SSDI, a person can receive payments regardless of his or her financial status.
+A person can be eligible for SSI if he or she never worked, as the SSA bases eligibility on the claimant’s income and assets – not work credits.
+Only those with very low income and very few assets are eligible for SSI.
+However, with SSDI, a person can receive payments regardless of his or her financial status.

 Can I Get SSI and SSDI at the Same Time?

 If a claimant has filed a concurrent claim, one for both SSDI and SSI, the claimant may receive benefits from both SSDI and SSI.
-A person found disabled might be able to receive SSDI and SSI at the same time in the event the current SSDI benefits are less than $733 per month.
+A person found disabled might be able to receive SSDI and SSI at the same time in the event the current SSDI benefits are less than $735 per month for 2017.

-Concurrent SSDI and SSI claims offer additional benefits than SSI or SSDI payments alone.
-For those earning a low amount of SSDI benefits, gaining SSI benefits may raise the benefit amount to a total of $733 per month.
+Concurrent SSDI and SSI claims offer additional benefits to SSI or SSDI payments alone.
+For those earning a low amount of SSDI benefits, gaining SSI benefits may raise the benefit amount to a total of $735 per month.
 Receiving concurrent Oklahoma disability benefits also improves Medicare eligibility for claimants.
 Learn more about SSDI benefits and working.

 How Do I Know if I Qualify for SSI or SSDI Oklahoma Disability Benefits?

-For residents of the state of Oklahoma, finding a trusted disability lawyer is the first step toward understanding their eligibility for Social Security benefits.
+Finding a trusted disability lawyer is the first step toward understanding eligibility for Social Security benefits in Oklaholma.
 Our experience dealing with complex SSA policies like earned work credits can provide claimants with a better understanding of their eligibility for benefits under SSDI, SSI or both.
 We can then explain how to calculate your disability benefits amount.